 - Federal authorities, e.g.

 - Federal Offices including the Federal Security Authorities

 - Federal Institutes (e.g. Federal Institute for Drugs and Medical Devices, Robert Koch Institute or Johann-Heinrich-von-Thünen-Institute)

 - Federal corporate bodies, institutions and foundations under public law, among others

-- Joint institutions of the Federal Employment Agency and the municipalities – so-called job centres
+- Joint institutions of the Federal Employment Agency and the respective municipality – so-called job centres

 - The German Statutory Pension Insurance Scheme (“Deutsche Rentenversicherung Bund”)

 - Statutory health insurance with the exception of AOKs and some health insurance funds